-On January 27, 2022, SGRP entered into a consulting agreement with Thenablers, Ltd. effective February 1, 2022 (the "Lazaretos Consulting Agreement").
-Thenablers, Ltd. is wholly owned by Mr. Panagiotis Lazaretos, a retired director of SGRP.
-Following Mr. Lazaretos' retirement as a director on January 25, 2021, Thenablers, Ltd. agreed to provide the consulting services of Mr. Lazaretos to SGRP regarding global sales and new markets' expansion.
+On January 27, 2022, the Corporation entered into a consulting agreement with Thenablers, Ltd. effective February 1, 2022 (the "Lazaretos Consulting Agreement").
+Thenablers, Ltd. is wholly owned by Mr. Panagiotis Lazaretos, a retired director of the Corporation.
+Following Mr. Lazaretos' retirement as a director on January 25, 2022, Thenablers, Ltd. agreed to provide the consulting services of Mr. Lazaretos to the Corporation regarding global sales and new markets' expansion.
 The Lazaretos Consulting Agreement cannot be terminated by the consent of either party for the first twelve (12) months, and automatically expires on January 31, 2024.
-As compensation for its services, Thenablers, Ltd. is entitled to receive: (i) base compensation at a rate of \$10,000 per month for the term of the Consulting Agreement; (ii) incentive based compensation as calculated in Exhibit A of the Lazaretos Consulting Agreement; and (iii) the outstanding options granted to Mr. Panagiotis ("Panos") N. Lazaretos on February 4, 2021 will continue to be outstanding and vest according to their terms under the agreement.
-This transaction has been approved as a related party transaction by SGRP's Audit Committee.
+As compensation for its services, Thenablers, Ltd. is entitled to receive: (i) base compensation at a rate of \$10,000 per month for the term of the Consulting Agreement; (ii) incentive-based compensation as calculated in Exhibit A of the Lazaretos Consulting Agreement; and (iii) the outstanding options granted to Mr. Panagiotis ("Panos") N. Lazaretos on February 4, 2022 will continue to be outstanding and vest according to their terms under the agreement.
+As permitted by that agreement, on February 2, 2023, the Corporation gave notice that it was terminating that agreement effective July 31, 2023.